Corner states, hinge states and Majorana modes in SnTe nanowires: Topological states in the presence of Zeeman field

 In this section, we study the properties of the system in the presence of Zeeman field ${\cal H}_Z=\mathbf{B} \cdot \vec{\sigma}$ applied along the wire $\mathbf{B}=(0,0,B_z)$.
 This field breaks the time-reversal symmetry $T$ and the mirror symmetries $M_x(k_z)$, $M_y(k_z)$, $M_{xy}$ and $M_{yx}$, but it preserves the inversion symmetry $I$, the mirror symmetry $M_z(k_z)$ and the screw-axis symmetry $S_c\left(k_{z} \right)$.
 We find that as a function of Zeeman field magnitude and the wire thickness there exists four qualitatively different behaviors around the charge neutrality point: trivial insulator regime, one-dimensional Weyl semimetal phase, band-inverted insulator regime and indirect semimetal phase (Fig.~\ref{fig:2}).
 The differences between these phases are summarized in Figs.~\ref{fig:3}, \ref{fig:4} and \ref{fig:5}.

 In the case of small Zeeman field $B_z$ we find a trivial insulating phase or an indirect semimetal phase depending on the wire thickness.
 Neither of these phases supports in-gap states localized at the ends of the wire.
-By increasing $B_z$ we find that there appears a Weyl semimetal phase for a wide range of wire thicknesses and Zeeman field magnitudes (Figs.~\ref{fig:2} and \ref{fig:4}).
-The band crossings (Weyl points) are protected by the non-symmorphic screw-axis rotation symmetry $S_c(k_z)$, which allows us to decompose the Hamiltonian into 4 diagonal blocks, so that the energies of eigenstates belonging to different blocks (indicated with different colors in Fig.~\ref{fig:4}) can cross.
+By increasing $B_z$ we find that there appears a Weyl semimetal phase for a range of wire thicknesses and Zeeman field magnitudes (Figs.~\ref{fig:2} and \ref{fig:4}).
+For even thicknesses of the wire the band crossings (Weyl points) are protected by the non-symmorphic screw-axis rotation symmetry $S_c(k_z)$, which allows us to decompose the Hamiltonian into 4 diagonal blocks, so that the energies of eigenstates belonging to different blocks (indicated with different colors in Fig.~\ref{fig:4}) can cross.
+Due to this reason a change in the number of eigenstates belonging to specific eigenvalues of the screw-axis rotation symmetry below the Fermi level as a function of $k_z$ can be used as a topological invariant for the Weyl semimetal phase.
+In the case of odd thicknesses the screw-axis rotation symmetry is replaced by an ordinary $4$-fold rotational symmetry, but also this symmetry can be utilized to block diagonalize the Hamiltonian at any $k_z$, and therefore it can protect the Weyl semimetal phase in a analogous way.
 Note that due to non-symmorphic character of $S_c(k_z)$ the $S_c$-subblocks of ${\cal H}^{\rm 1D}(k_z)$ are $4\pi$-periodic and they transform into each other in $2\pi$ rotations.
-Because symmetries guarantee that the spectrum is symmetric around $k_z=\pi$, this elongated period leads to forced band crossings at $k_z=\pi$, see Figs. \ref{fig:3}-\ref{fig:5}(a).
+Because symmetries guarantee that the spectrum is symmetric around $k_z=\pi$, this elongated period leads to forced band crossings at $k_z=\pi$, see Figs.~\ref{fig:3}-\ref{fig:5}(a).
 However, the forced band crossings typically appear away from the zero energy (Figs.~\ref{fig:3} and \ref{fig:5}) and therefore they do not guarantee the existence of Weyl semimetal phase at the charge neutrality point.
 In the Weyl semimetal phase shown in Fig.~\ref{fig:4} the crossings occur between an electron-like band and a hole-like band carrying different $S_c$ eigenvalues so that there necessarily exists states at all energies.
 As demonstrated by calculating the local density of states (LDOS) in Fig.~\ref{fig:4}(d) the states connecting the conduction and valence bands are often found to be localized at the hinges of the nanowire.
-We discuss the origin of these hinge states in Sec. \ref{sec:hing}.
+We discuss the origin of these hinge states in Sec.~\ref{sec:hing}.